 Customers’ increased desire for personalized messaging comes with the need for you to better understand them.
 It can be difficult to sift through and connect the disparate silos storing behavioral data, demographic data, and transactional data.
-This can make it challenging for you to connect a customer service call to a previous purchase to an anonymous website visit and create that personalized customer experience across channels and devices.
+This can make it challenging for you to connect a customer service call to a previous purchase to an unauthenticated website visit and create that personalized customer experience across channels and devices.

 The promise of a CDP is connecting all of these touchpoints.

 While there are many different definitions of a CDP floating out there, the CDP Institute defines a Customer Data Platform as “packaged software that creates a persistent, unified customer database that is accessible to other systems.”